 The authors conclude that more local intervention was associated with reduced local relapse for women with DCIS at long-term follow-up.
 Women who underwent breast conserving treatment experienced less progression to invasive breast cancer if they received both tamoxifen and radiation treatment rather than just one of these treatments.

-Please see our article on what happens after treatment for DCIS for more information.
+Please see our article on DCIS prognosis for more information.